 All in all, there is absolutely nothing special to be found in this demo.
-It’s pretty hard to differentiate one song from another since they stay in the same dull-sounding, boring crossover feel the entire time without any improvement from their previous demo.
+It’s hard to differentiate one song from another since they all stay in the same dull, anti-climactic crossover feel the entire time, showing no signs of improvement from their previous demo.
 Reflections of a Dying World

 is Cynic in their ‘wannabe thrash metal’ days and is recommended to hardcore Cynic fans only.